ugtsachindra/node-vision-eutech/README.md

 # Node Vision

-This is a ExpressJS application that provides the framework on top of which you can implement multiple backends to classify images.
+This is a ExpressJS application that provides the framework on top of which you can implement multiple backends to detect labels in images.

 ## What is the purpose of this exercise?